ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

-##### Monitor, Evaluate, and Assess (MEA)
+###### Monitor, Evaluate, and Assess (MEA)

-Finally, at this 5th and last domain, there are 3 processess that start with this complex verb compound, to monitor, to evaluate and, to assess:
+Finally, at this 5th and last domain, there are 3 processess that start with this complex compound verb, _to Monitor, to Evaluate and, to Assess_:
 1. **(MEA01) Monitor, Evaluate and Assess Performance and Conformance**
 2. **(MEA02) Monitor, Evaluate and Assess the System of Internal Control**
 3. **(MEA03) Monitor, Evaluate and Assess Compliance with External Requirements**